 If you do encounter a bear, the most important thing to remember is to leave them an escape route.
 Cornering one is a sure way to make your day a memorable one.
 Making noise by yelling or banging pots together while facing the bear and backing away slowly will generally make them leave.
 You can also keep handy a pepper spray designed to repel bears, if you are so inclined.
 When you’re in bear habitat, walk with eyes up so that you never get close.
 That’s good for you and good for the bear.

 People who live in the rural world can live in harmony with the black bear.
 They do not have to be hunted and killed to keep us safe or to control their populations.
 Bear hunting is a particularly horrifying activity that is intensively ruthless.
-The State of Connecticut DEEP, a consistent advocate of blood sport primarily because of its revenue value, is advocating for a bear season that would allow the use of dogs to chase them and the shooting of bears over bait, with the bait (typically doughnuts) serving as an incentive to seek other human-produced foods.
+The State of Connecticut DEEP, a consistent advocate of blood sport primarily because of its revenue value and the skewing of its science staff toward killers, is advocating for a bear season that would allow the use of dogs to chase them and the shooting of bears over bait, with the bait (typically doughnuts) serving as an incentive to seek other human-produced foods.
 There is no scientific basis for this.
 Such activity creates a self-perpetuating loop wherein adults are killed, young animals are left to fend for themselves, they conflict with humans, and the call for more killing is advanced.
 CT DEEP and an ignorant citizenry want to import a uniquely human-generated horror into the forest.
 After centuries of local extirpation by hunting and by the destruction of their habitat, we need to stand up and defend these magnificent animals.

 The rural way of life is one of closeness to nature.
 Embrace it.